Isaak-pixel/comp264-a2/README.md

   - Weight
 - Averages for some values, skipping over the Pokemon that did not have a calculated value attached to it
 - Shortening averages to 2 decimal places to avoid lengthy values

+For the CSS part of the assignment, I separated each Pokemon into their own unique 'card' that contains the same id.
+This way, I can easily edit all of the cards to give it the same properties.
+In this case I used a simple transition value to have each card changed to green when hovered over.
+I used other CSS values like centering the text on cards and giving some colour to the webpage to give it a bit more personality and character.